International Phonetic Alphabet: Symbol names

-An IPA symbol is often distinguished from the sound it is intended to represent, since there is not necessarily a one-to-one correspondence between letter and sound in broad transcription, making articulatory descriptions such as "mid front rounded vowel" or "voiced velar stop" unreliable.
+In both print and speech, an IPA symbol is often distinguished from the sound it transcribes because IPA letters very often do not have their cardinal IPA values in practice.
+This is commonly the case in phonemic and broad phonetic transcription, making articulatory descriptions of IPA letters, such as "mid front rounded vowel" or "voiced velar stop", inappropriate as names for those letters.
 While the Handbook of the International Phonetic Association states that no official names exist for its symbols, it admits the presence of one or two common names for each.
 The symbols also have nonce names in the Unicode standard.
 In many cases, the names in Unicode and the IPA Handbook differ.
 For example, the Handbook calls "epsilon", while Unicode calls it "small letter open e".